 A Risk Assessment is a careful examination of what is likely to cause harm to people, followed by an explanation of managed contingencies to reduce or eliminate such risks.

 As the organiser of an event, you will need a competent risk assessor to carry out a risk assessment for your event.
 A standard risk assessment form can be obtained from Dudley Council's Traffic Section.

-Organising an Event on the Highway on the public highway involves a significant amount of risk.
+This involves a significant amount of risk.
 If you are in any doubt about the safety of your event, do not hold it!

 The number one priority for event organisers must be to minimise the risk to participants and public safety.
 As well as the possible danger to people taking part and other road users, you also need to think about the inconvenience you may cause for pedestrians and traffic.

 It is essential that Dudley Council know when and where events are being held and that all necessary steps are being taken to ensure public health and safety.

 You MUST register your activity with the Council’s Events Team, who will provide information and advice about organising your event.

 If you intend to hold a funfair on Council owned ground in Dudley, then the application form requesting permission needs to be submitted at least 3 months before the event.

 Organising a bonfire or fireworks display

 Opening Hours: Monday to Friday, 8.45am to 5pm